SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_installing_dotnet_driver_client.rst

 .. _configuring-selenium-RC-NET-reference:

 .NET client Driver can be used with Microsoft Visual Studio.
-To Configure it with Visual do as Following.
+To Configure it with Visual Studio do as Following.

 * Launch Visual Studio and navigate to File > New > Project.